“Aim for the Moon and if you miss, hit a Star"

 “You can’t beat a person who is determined to win.”

-Dr. Marco Clark is a well-respected educator, innovator, author, public speaker, and veteran in the world of urban education.
-Dr. Clark currently serves as the Founder and Chief Executive Officer of the Richard Wright Public Charter School for Journalism and Media Arts in Washington, D.C.
+Dr. Marco Clark is a well-respected educator, forward-thinking innovator, exemplary author, polarizing public speaker, and veteran in the world of urban education.
+He currently serves as the Founder and Chief Executive Officer of the Richard Wright Schools in Washington, D.C.

-Through the unwavering support of his parents, Dr. Clark was able to make it through high school and go on to Clark Atlanta University, where he met a professor, Dr. Johnny L. Wilson, who recognized his potential, believed in him, and helped him shape his educational path and platform for the years to come.
-After receiving his Bachelor of Arts degree in Political Science with a minor in Secondary Education from Clark Atlanta University, Dr. Clark went on to earn a Master’s degree in Special Education from Coppin State University, a Master’s degree in Education Administration from Goucher College, and a Doctorate in Higher Education from Morgan State University.
+Through the unwavering support of his parents, Dr. Clark was able to make it through high school and go on to Clark Atlanta University, where he met a professor, Dr. Johnny A. Wilson, who recognized his potential, believed in him, and helped him shape his educational path and platform for years to come.
+After receiving his Bachelor of Arts degree in Political Science with a minor in Secondary Education, Dr. Clark went on to earn a Master’s degree in Special Education from Coppin State University, a Master’s degree in Education Administration from Goucher College, and a Doctorate in Higher Education from Morgan State University.

 By the age of 34, almost 25 years later after being mislabeled a functional illiterate, Dr. Clark emerged as a notable educator and scholar.
 Strongly believe that illiteracy is the civil rights issue of today and the catastrophe of tomorrow if it is left uncorrected.